kristapsdz/lowdown/index.md

 grease), the latter due to (not insurmountable) complexity of converting LaTeX to [eqn(7)](https://man.openbsd.org/eqn).

-Lastly, it has support for ANSI-compatible terminals with **-Tterm**.
+Lastly, it supports ANSI-compatible UTF-8 terminals with **-Tterm**.
 This renders stylised Markdown-looking output for easy reading.
 It's inspired by [glow](https://github.com/charmbracelet/glow).